 1) Football is a metaphor for life.

 This game asks players to push themselves further than they ever thought they could go.
 It literally challenges the player’s physical courage.
-It shows them what it means to sacrifice.
-It teaches them the importance of doing their job well.
+It shows them what it means to sacrifice and the importance of doing their job well.
 We learn to put others first, to be part of something bigger than ourselves.
 And we learn to lift our teammates – and ourselves – up together.

 2) Football demands discipline.